ITU-BDSA23-GROUP9/Chirp/docs/report.md

 ### Cheeping and Following Authors

 When using Chirp, users primarily write cheeps or follow authors and like their cheeps.
-The upcoming descriptions will illustrate user journeys centered around these actions.
-In both of the chapters below, we assume the user have already been through the [log-in or registration process](#login-register) to engage in these functionalities.
+The upcoming user activity diagrams are centered around these actions.
+In both diagrams, we assume the user has already been through the [log-in or registration process](#login-register) to engage in these functionalities.

 #### Following

-The user starts by visiting the Public timeline.
-They click on author x to view that author's timeline.
-If they are not already following this author, they hit "follow," go to their private timeline, and check what author x has posted.
-If they already follow this author, the user unfollows the author, then checks their private timeline to ensure author x's cheeps are no longer visible.

 ![Illustration of Following other users](./diagrams/ActivityDiagramFollowAuthor.png)

 #### Cheeping

-We assume, we have a user, who is already following other users.
-When this is the case, a user sees their private timeline, when logged in, where they see their own posts and posts from the people they follow.
-They then share short cheeps (up to 160 characters) and then look at their private timeline again to see what they've posted.
+In the diagram, we assume, we have a user, who is already following other users:

 ![Illustration of Cheeping](./diagrams/ActivityDiagramCheep.png)